Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Large-scale Deployment on YouTube

-We measured the latency of the constraint enforcement logic per decoding step, and summarized the results in Table \ref{tab:latency_bench_yt}, where we give the means over $100$ trials.
+STATIC is a lossless implementation optimization of the trie-based constrained decoding algorithm, so we focus on measuring the latency of the constraint enforcement logic per decoding step.
+Our results are summarized in Table \ref{tab:latency_bench_yt}, where we give means over $100$ trials.
 Our STATIC approach achieves a latency overhead of +$0.033$ ms per decoding step, only taking $0.25$\% of the inference time for a 3 billion parameter model.
 In contrast, the ``CPU Trie'' method incurs a massive penalty ($31.3$ ms, $948\text{ $\times$}$ higher than STATIC) due to the PCIe transfer overhead and synchronization locks between the TPU and CPU.
 Crucially, we outperform the ``PPV Exact'' baseline by a factor of $1033\text{ $\times$}$ ($34.1$ ms vs. $0.033$ ms) and even the ``PPV Approximate'' baseline by factor of $47\text{ $\times$}$ ($1.56$ ms vs. $0.033$ ms).
-While PPV's binary search is technically ``on-device'' and vectorized, it suffers from logarithmic scaling of I/O complexity with respect to the constraint set size $|\mathcal{C}|$ (on top of linear scaling with respect to number of logits considered), whereas STATIC reduces the I/O complexity to $O(1)$ using the single-pass VNTK kernel (Algorithm \ref{alg:jax_lookup}).
+While PPV's binary search is technically ``on-device'' and vectorized, it suffers from logarithmic scaling of I/O complexity with respect to the constraint set size $|\mathcal{C}|$ (on top of linear scaling with respect to number of logits considered), whereas STATIC reduces the I/O complexity to $O(1)$ using the single-pass VNTK kernel (Algorithm~\ref{alg:jax_lookup}).